 Restraints/Seclusion — The patient has the right to be free from seclusion and restraints unless the restraint is used to limit mobility or temporarily immobilize a patient related to a medical, post-surgical or dental procedure.

-Advance Directives, Religious Beliefs — Patients have the responsibility of informing their physician and the hospital of any advance directive (e.g. living will) or religious beliefs they wish to have honored in the event they become unable to speak on their own behalf.
+Advance Directives, Religious Beliefs — Patients have the responsibility to inform their physician and the hospital of any advance directive (e.g. living will) or religious beliefs they wish to have honored should they become unable to speak on their behalf.

 Compliance with Instructions — Patients are responsible for following the treatment plan recommended by the practitioner primarily responsible for their care.
 Patients also are responsible for following the instructions of nurses and allied health personnel as they carry out their responsibilities and enforce the applicable hospital rules and regulations.

 Refusal of Treatment — Patients are responsible for the consequences if they refuse recommended treatment or do not follow the practitioner's instructions.